-Home Care supports individuals with complex medical, clinical and psycho-social needs that have difficulty caring for themselves, and helps them live independently in their homes.
+Home Care supports individuals with complex medical, clinical, and psycho-social needs that have difficulty caring for themselves and helps them live independently in their homes.
 Home care is also a great alternative to a Long Term Care facility, access to which is usually followed by long wait times.
-Having a home first approach offers an individual the opportunity to delay a decision about a Long Term Care facility.
+A home-first approach allows an individual to delay a decision about a Long Term Care facility.
 We are committed to the needs of the person we serve and their family members and strive to develop trusting relationships with everyone we meet.
-Our Home Healthcare team can assist with; In-Home Therapy (i.e. physiotherapy and occupational therapy), Home Medical Equipment, Home or Vehicle Modification, Personal Care, Companion Services, Nursing care.
+Our Home Healthcare team can assist with; In-Home Therapy (i.e., physiotherapy and occupational therapy), Home Medical Equipment, Home or Vehicle Modification, Personal Care, Companion Services, and Nursing care.

 HOME HEALTHCARE PROGRAM

 WHO CAN ENROLL

 Persons whose physical or cognitive status makes it difficult for them to partake in a clinic-based rehabilitation program.